shoenig/uuid-tool/README.md

 # Project Overview

-Module `gophers.dev/cmds/uuid-tool` provides a command-line utility for generating v4 UUIDs.
+Module `github.com/shoenig/uuid-tool` provides a command-line utility for generating v4 UUIDs.

 Under the hood, `uuid-tool` makes use of HashiCorp's [go-uuid](https://github.com/hashicorp/go-uuid) library for v4 UUID generation.

 # Getting Started

+#### Install from Releases

+The `uuid-tool` command can be downloaded from the [Releases](https://github.com/shoenig/uuid-tool/releases) page.

 #### Install from SnapCraft
 The `uuid-tool` command can be installed as a snap